Foto: Junior Careca

 In 2016 he was granted a National Award, from FUNARTE, to create Rapsódia Maracatu for piano and orchestra, which was premiered by the composer at the piano in 2017 Rio de Janeiro’s Bienal of Contemporary Music.

 In 2018 Cervo conducted a concert and recorded a CD with Orquesta Sinfónica de Venezuela, in Caracas, featuring his orchestral music.
-His work Toro-Lobiana for cello octet was presented in Boston by BoCoCelli, a cello ensemble from Boston Conservatory coached by Rhonda Rider, it was also performed in Seul and Vienna.
-In 2019 his Violin Concerto “The Four Brazilian Seasons” was premiered by Daniel Guedes.
+His work Toro-Lobiana for cello octet was presented in Boston by BoCoCelli, a cello ensemble from Boston Conservatory, coached by Rhonda Rider.
+Toro-Lobiana was also performed in Seul and Vienna.
+In 2019 his Violin Concerto “The Four Brazilian Seasons” was premiered by Daniel Guedes and Orquestra Sinfônica Nacional.
 Besides his activities with composition and performance Cervo teaches at UFRGS Music Department (Universidade Federal do Rio Grande do Sul).

-His works have been performed by more than 30 orchestras, and by percussion groups such as John Boudler e Grupo PIAP, Ney Rosauro and Miami Percussion Ensemble, and by cello ensembles as BoCoCelli and UDI Cello Ensemble.
+His works have been performed by more than 40 orchestras in Brazil and abroad, and by percussion groups such as John Boudler e Grupo PIAP, Ney Rosauro and Miami Percussion Ensemble, and by cello ensembles as BoCoCelli and UDI Cello Ensemble.

-His orchestral and soloist music has been led by conductors like Isaac Karabtchevsky, Guilherme Mannis, Wagner Polistchuk, Daniel Guedes, Leandro Carvalho, Lee Mills, Julian Pellicano, Ada Peleg, and performed by soloists like Duo Santoro, Cármelo de los Santos, Olinda Allessandrini, Tilly Cernitori, Daniel Guedes, James Strauss, among others.
+His orchestral and soloist music has been led by conductors like Isaac Karabtchevsky, Guilherme Mannis, Wagner Polistchuk, Daniel Guedes, Lee Mills, Julian Pellicano, Ada Peleg, and performed by soloists like Duo Santoro, Cármelo de los Santos, Olinda Allessandrini, Tilly Cernitori, Daniel Guedes, James Strauss, among others.

-His works were performed in all Brazilian states, and in several countries, like the United States, Venezuela, Argentina, Paraguay, Costa Rica, Portugal, Spain, France, Germany, Bulgaria, Greece, Switzerland, Norway, Russia, Israel, Serbia, South Corea, Vietnam, Singapore and Niger.
+Besides Brazil his works were performed in several countries, like the United States, Venezuela, Argentina, Paraguay, Costa Rica, Portugal, Spain, France, Germany, Bulgaria, Greece, Switzerland, Norway, Russia, Israel, Serbia, South Corea, Vietnam, Singapore and Niger.